storageos/storageos.github.io/_includes/wip.md

-# Sorry, we're still working on this page!
+# We're still working on this page!

 If you contribute this guide to the community and we accept it, we'll pay you
 $250.
 [Check out the guidelines]({{site.baseurl}}/docs/reference/contributing)